ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Interest per month = Daily closing balance * Rate of interest * Number of days / (Days in a year)

 For instance, if the daily balance is Rs.
-5 lakh and the interest offered on savings account is @6% per annum, the interest component shall be calculated as follows:
+5 lakh and the interest offered a on savings account is @6% per annum, the interest component shall be calculated as follows:

 Interest per month = Rs.
 5 lakh * .06 * 30 / 365 = Rs.
 2465

-Savings Bank Account Interest Income and Taxes
+Tax on Savings Account Interest

 The interest that gets accumulated in the savings bank account should always be declared in the tax return under the heading of income from other sources.
 The banks do not deduct TDS on savings bank interest.

 Under Section 80TTA of the Income Tax Act, interest up to Rs 10,000 earned from all savings bank accounts is not taxable.
-This is valid for cooperative banks, post offices or savings bank accounts.
+This is valid for cooperative banks, post offices, or savings bank accounts.
 If the interest earned from all these sources is more than Rs 10,000, then the extra amount comes under tax deduction.

 This means that if somebody earns an interest of Rs 20,000, he will have to pay income tax on Rs 10, 000.
 It is always suggested to keep a minimum balance in the savings accounts as the rates of interest are very low and can also be reduced by income tax payable.
 The rate is around 2.8% p.a. for a person in a 30% tax slab with a 4% interest on the savings account.